Hundred-Kilobyte Lookup Tables for Efficient Single-Image Super-Resolution: Experiments

 \subsection{Qualitative Results}

 Fig.~\ref{fig:qualitative_results} presents a visual comparison between the bicubic interpolation baseline and different LUT-based approaches on images selected from five benchmark datasets.
 The results clearly demonstrate that LUT-based approaches improve sharpness compared to bicubic interpolation which generates blurry images.
-The 5th row of images (Manga109) shows that the SRLUT approach exhibits severe rippling artifacts around the edges, which may be caused by its limited RF.
-HKLUT-S produces similar sharpness and clarity to MuLUT-SDY-X2 and SPLUT-L, despite being more than $40\times$ and $180\times$ smaller, respectively.
-Although A+ brings fewer artifacts, it is computation-heavy and not able to show clearer textures.
-Overall, the results show that LUT-based approaches outperform bicubic interpolation qualitatively, and our proposed HKLUT has been proven to be a highly competitive alternative to its larger-size LUT-based counterparts, yet at a drastically reduced storage cost.
+The 3rd row (Manga109) shows that the SRLUT approach exhibits severe rippling artifacts around the edges, which may be caused by its limited RF.
+HKLUT-S produces similar sharpness to MuLUT-SDY-X2 and SPLUT-L, despite being more than $40\times$ and $180\times$ smaller, respectively.